cliviazhou/H5-canvas/README.md

 I'm a freshman of web-font, so this project is just for my practice of **javascript** and **html+css.**

 All of the code are open and free, so you can download and then use them.
-If you have some question, please contract me by the e-mail that you can find on my homepage.
+If you have some question, please contact me by the e-mail that you can find on my homepage.

 ###A loading animaition (Javascript)
 <code>http://yoosan.me/demo.html</code>